Published on 31 May, 2019.

 On the other hand, Garrido and Kirkconnell highlight that summertime allows the birding adept to focus on native species as they show greater activity levels.
 Summer is the time of reproduction – courtship, increased vocalization, nest-building, breeding…

 The winter months (November through March) offer cooler temperatures for hiking and birdwatching.
 That said, the days are shorter in November and December and they only start becoming a bit longer January to February.
 This picture of Cuban endemic pine Pinus cubensis was taken at 7:35 a.m.

 Baracoa is known for its significantly high yearly rainfall levels.
 That said, the rainiest months include May and part of June then a part of September, all of October and part of November.
 Mosquitoes thrive during rainy periods – you better wear long sleeved shirts and long pants, and don’t forget a good repellent!

 Alexander Humboldt National Park offers some of the best birding areas in Baracoa.
-But you also have nice birdwatching opportunities in other protected areas such as the Yumuri Canyon and flat top mount El Yunque.
-And then there’s birding near the water – the mangroves in Taco Bay, the shores of river Toa and various other coastal areas and river deltas.
+But you also have nice birdwatching opportunities in other protected areas such as flat top mount El Yunque, Yara-Majayara and in Maisi, you have Pozo Azul and Punta del Fraile.